yandex/odyssey/documentation/configuration.md

 ### Performance

-#
-# Worker threads.
-#
-# Set size of thread pool used for client processing.
-#
-#  1: By default, Odyssey runs with a single worker.
-This is a special
-#  mode optimized for general use.
-This mode also made to reduce multi-thread
-#  communication overhead.
-#
-#  N: Add additional worker threads, if your server experience heavy load,
-#  especially using TLS setup.
-#
-workers 1

-#
-# Resolver threads.
-#
-# Number of threads used for DNS resolving.
-This value can be increased, if
-# your server experience a big number of connecting clients.
-#
-resolvers 1

-#
-# IO Readahead.
-#
-# Set size of per-connection buffer used for io readahead operations.
-#
-readahead 8192

-#
-# Pipelining.
-#
-# Set size of buffer used for pipelining io operations between client
-# and server.
-Odyssey will try to read as much as 'pipeline' data before sending
-# data to a peer.
-#
-# This option differs from 'readahead' since it works with full PostgreSQL
-# packets.
-Incoming packet can be larger than pipeline size, in that case buffer
-# will be enlarged.
-#
-# It is a good idea to set this value to a approximate max size of
-# data packet to reduce performance influence of a system memory allocator
-# (like fragmentation, increased memory usage, etc).
-#
-pipeline 32768

-#
-# Pipeline pool cache size.
-#
-# Set size of pipeline cache pool (numbers).
-Approximate cache size could be
-# calculated as 'cache' * 'pipeline'.
-#
-# Set to zero, to disable pipeline caching at all.
-#
-cache 100

-#
-# Pipeline buffer free watermark value.
-#
-# If pipeline buffer becomes bigger than `cache_chunk` free it, instead of
-# putting back to cache.
-#
-# Set to zero, to disable the check.
-#
-cache_chunk 0

-#
-# Coroutine cache size.
-#
-# Set pool size of free coroutines cache.
-It is a good idea to set
-# this value to a sum of max clients plus server connections.
-Please note, that
-# each coroutine consumes around 16KB of memory.
-#
-# Set to zero, to disable coroutine cache.
-#
-cache_coroutine 128

-#
-# TCP nodelay.
-#
-# Set to 'yes', to enable nodelay.
-#
-nodelay yes

-#
-# TCP keepalive time.
-#
-# Set to zero, to disable keepalive.
-#
-keepalive 7200
+#### workers integer

+Set size of thread pool used for client processing.

+1: By default, Odyssey runs with a single worker.
+This is a special mode optimized for general use.
+This mode also made to reduce multi-thread communication overhead.

+N: Add additional worker threads, if your server experience heavy load, especially using TLS setup.

+`workers 1`

+#### resolvers integer

+Number of threads used for DNS resolving.
+This value can be increased, if your server experience a big number of connecting clients.

+`resolvers 1`

+#### readahead integer

+Set size of per-connection buffer used for io readahead operations.

+`readahead 8192`

+#### pipeline integer

+Set size of buffer used for pipelining io operations between client and server.
+Odyssey will try to read as much as 'pipeline' data before sending data to a peer.

+This option differs from 'readahead' since it works with full PostgreSQL packets.
+Incoming packet can be larger than pipeline size, in that case buffer will be enlarged.

+It is a good idea to set this value to a approximate max size of data packet to reduce performance influence of a system memory allocator (like fragmentation, increased memory usage, etc).

+`pipeline 32768`

+#### cache integer

+Set size of pipeline cache pool (numbers).
+Approximate cache size could be calculated as 'cache' * 'pipeline'.

+Set to zero, to disable pipeline caching at all.

+`cache 100`

+#### cache\_chunk integer

+Pipeline buffer free watermark value.

+If pipeline buffer becomes bigger than `cache_chunk` free it, instead of putting back to cache.

+Set to zero, to disable the check.

+`cache_chunk 0`

+#### cache\_coroutine integer

+Set pool size of free coroutines cache.
+It is a good idea to set this value to a sum of max clients plus server connections.
+Please note, that each coroutine consumes around 16KB of memory.

+Set to zero, to disable coroutine cache.

+`cache_coroutine 128`

+#### nodelay yes/no

+TCP nodelay.
+Set to 'yes', to enable nodelay.

+`nodelay yes`

+#### keepalive 7200

+TCP keepalive time.
+Set to zero, to disable keepalive.

+`keepalive 7200`

 ###
 ### GLOBAL LIMITS